tinted-knight/RadioAlarm04/README.md

 - No XML layouts (almost).
 There are two for the only two Activities in the project.
 I promise to get rid of them somewhen.
 Aaand there are two more for ExoPlayer controls 🐱 And there is one more for Notification 🐶
 - No feature-modules.
 Project is small so there is no need.
 Only three for "Clean-way": `app`, `data` and `domain`.
 And `alarmtheme` for ui-related components like styles, colors and drawable.
 - Project is mostly an experiment and playground for `ContourLayout`, `Kotlin Flow` and `SQLDelight` and there are inconsistencies in some points.
 Some unnecessary interfaces, some strange naming.
+- Release build configured **temporarily** to be signed with debug key

 Q: Why it's name is RadioAlarm04?<br>
 A: Previous four felled in battle.